-We looked at a bunch of platforms at the time, and our assessment was that HubSpot was the best fit for the flexible, fast-moving tech businesses we worked with.
+We looked at a bunch of platforms at the time, and found that HubSpot offers more flexible options for the fast-moving tech businesses we worked with.
 Firms that wanted to drive efficiency in their sales and marketing, while maintaining great visibility to the results.

 So what is this HubSpot thing?

 The official spiel is that HubSpot is a CRM platform that ‘’has all the tools and integrations you need for marketing, sales, content management, and customer service.’